 Staff in EYFS work as a team to plan and develop children's learning through purposeful and clearly planned activities.
 Staff work directly with the children supporting their play and extending their learning through questioning and enhancement opportunities.
-Resources are clearly thought out to enhance learning and allow opportunities for children to access both the indoor and outdoor learning experiences to embed the characteristics of learning through their exploration and play and through direct teaching activities.
+Resources enhance learning and allow opportunities for children to access both the indoor and outdoor learning environments to embed the characteristics of learning through their exploration and play and through direct teaching activities.